DaniiarS/python/README.md

 ---

-Feel free to use or adapt these examples for your own learning or teaching.

 ## 📬 Contributions

 This is a personal learning project, but feel free to open issues or suggest improvements if you're exploring similar topics!